AnikG-Org/devops-practice/terraform/AWS/README.md

 Link: Module EXAMPLE:
       https://github.com/AnikG-Org/devops-practice/tree/main/terraform/AWS/AWS_modules/projects/project_demo

-Note: Most of the components has count = 0 / /* <new line> */ . enable it and use it
+Note: Most of the components has count = 0 / /* <new line> */ or Disabled . enable it and use it

 # Project WorkFlow TF